k2view-academy/K2View-Academy/articles/10_enrichment_function/04_enrichment_function_code_examples.md

 2. Add a new column to the **CASES table** and attach the **Enrichment function** to the **CASES table** via the Table Properties tab.

-Full example of the **fnMonthsOpenCase** Enrichment Function can be found in the Demo project.
+A detailed example of the **fnMonthsOpenCase** Enrichment Function can be found in the Demo project.

 <studio>